richardjoy530/object_detection_tutorials/realtime_object_detection_windows.md

 !pip install tensorflow==2.*
 ```

 we can install python libraries using `pip` or `conda`.
-These are some python libraries that we need in our code, so lets install it using `pip` or if it doesnt work use `conda` as shown below.
+These are some python libraries that we need in our code, so let's install it using `pip` or if it doesn't work use `conda` as shown below.

 ```python
 !pip install pillow lxml jupyter matplotlib cython numpy
 ```

-if any of the above libraries did not sucessfully install, then use `conda` just replace `pip` as the code:
+if any of the above libraries did not successfully  install, then use `conda` just replace `pip` as the code:

 ```python